 The Immigration Act 2014 prohibits banks and building societies from opening current accounts for people who are known not to have leave to remain in or to enter the UK.
-From 1 January 2018, there will be additional requirements to carry out periodic checks of the immigration status of existing current account customers.
+From 1 January 2018, there have been additional requirements to carry out periodic checks of the immigration status of existing current account customers.

 Who does this affect

 Banks and building societies that operate current accounts in the UK, including banks that are UK branches of EEA banks and non-EEA banks.